aosabook/500lines/ci/chapter.rst

 ````

-This function calls the shell script 'test_runner_script.sh' which is used to update the repository to the given commit ID.
+This function calls the shell script `test_runner_script.sh` which is used to update the repository to the given commit ID.
 Once the script returns, if it was successful at updating the repository, we run the tests using unittest, and gather the results in a file.
-When the tests are done running, the test runner reads in the results file and sends it in a 'results' message to the dispatcher.
+When the tests are done running, the test runner reads in the results file and sends it in a `results` message to the dispatcher.

 ````python
     def run_tests(self, commit_id, repo_folder):